nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M01 - Getting Started With Spring/L4 - A Simple Development Environment.md

 A quick heads up, we’ll be exploring the project in another lesson, so you can disregard the actual implementation and functionality at this stage.

 In each lesson, I'll use common **shortcuts in the IDE** to ease development.
-Do check out this guide with the most useful shortcuts for Eclipse: [](https://www.baeldung.com/eclipse-shortcuts)[Common Shortcuts in Eclipse](https://www.baeldung.com/eclipse-shortcuts).
+Check out this guide with the most useful [shortcuts for Eclipse](https://www.baeldung.com/eclipse-shortcuts).

 ## IntelliJ IDE